-Accessibility makes WordPress attractive to common users, while customization is the ticket that brings developers onboard.
+Accessibility makes WordPress attractive to everyday users, while customization is the ticket that brings developers onboard.

 WordPress has graduated into the big leagues

-Once upon a time, WordPress was an obscure little platform for building a website blog, and up until a few years ago it was still considered small-time CMS within the industry.
-All that has changed.
+Once upon a time, WordPress was an obscure little platform for building website blogs.
+Even a few years ago, users considered WordPress a small-time CMS within the industry, but all that has changed.

-WordPress has proven that it can contend with traditionally more developer-friendly CMS like Drupal, which is actually a Web Application Framework.
-No longer relegated to the sidelines looking in on the big shot contenders, WordPress has been adopted by a number of Fortune 500 companies.
+WordPress has proven that it can contend with traditionally more developer-friendly CMS like Drupal, which is a Web Application Framework.
+No longer relegated to the sidelines looking in on the big shot contenders, as Fortune 500 companies adopt WordPress.

 Notable sites that use a WordPress backend are:

-We make sure to stay abreast of the web’s evolution, so that we’re giving our own clients valuable information on the future of their website.
+We make sure to stay abreast of the web’s evolution so that we’re giving our clients valuable information on the future of their website.

-So, what makes WordPress a good CMS for building websites?
+So, what makes WordPress the right CMS for building websites?